Brendan of Birr: Life

 Brendan of Birr is said to have been of a noble Munster family.
 It was at Clonard that Brendan became a friend and companion of Ciarán of Saigir and Brendan of Clonfert.

 He founded the monastery at Birr in central Ireland in about 540, serving as its abbot.
 He emerges from early Irish writings as a man of generous hospitality with a reputation for sanctity and spirituality who was an intuitive judge of character.
 He was considered one of the chief prophets of Ireland.
 This is evidenced both in his title ('Prophet of Ireland'), and by his attendance at the synod of Meltown, in which Columba was brought to trial over his role in the Battle of Cúl Dreimhne in 561.
 Brendan spoke on Columba's behalf, prompting the assembled clerics to sentence Columba with exile rather than excommunication.
 His friendship and support for Columba resulted in important connections between Birr and the Columban foundations.
 An adviser of Columba said that Columba saw a vision of Brendan's soul being carried away by angels after his death.
 He thereupon ordered for a mass to be said in his honour.

 The feast day of Brendan of Birr is 29 November.

 Brendan's monastery at Birr was later to produce the MacRegol Gospels, which are now housed at the Bodleian Library in Oxford.
-Note that while this Saint Brendan is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.
+Note that while Brendan is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.